haydengunraj/COVIDNet-CT/README.md

 For COVIDNet-CXR models and the COVIDx dataset for COVID-19 detection and severity assessment from chest X-ray images, please go to the [main COVID-Net repository](https://github.com/lindawangg/COVID-Net).

-If you are a researcher or healthcare worker and you would like access to the **GSInquire tool to use to interpret COVIDNet-CT results** on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca.
+If you are a researcher or healthcare worker and you would like access to the **GSInquire tool to use to interpret COVID-Net CT results** on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca.

 If there are any technical questions after the README, FAQ, and past/current issues have been read, please post an issue or contact:
 * haydengunraj@gmail.com